The Arab Institute for Women

 10. Women in post-conflict and recovery

-The training program will adopt an interactive approach for the exchange of knowledge and expertise between participants and trainers.
-It will help participants develop their skills and capacities in terms of gender awareness, as well enhance their ability to assess the latest human rights developments in light of the regional and global challenges.
+The training program adopted an interactive approach for the exchange of knowledge and expertise between participants and trainers.
+It helped participants develop their skills and capacities in terms of gender awareness, as well enhance their ability to assess the latest human rights developments in light of the regional and global challenges.